 Heat Pump Defrost Sensor vs. Thermostat

 When you work on a heat pump system and you want to test defrost there are so many different test procedures to follow to test the board and sensors.
-Most involve “forcing” a defrost by shorting out pins on the board or advancing the time on the defrost initiation by shorting our pins or installing a factory provided pin jumper.
+Most involve “forcing” a defrost by shorting out pins on the board or advancing the time on the defrost initiation and installing a factory provided pin jumper.

 Lots of pins and jumping involved.